 Soup is a lunchtime favourite for me especially in the winter.
 I often take it to work in a flask for a quick and easy lunch.
 Making my own vegetable soups is a great way to use up any left over veg as well and means I don’t need to buy plastic pots of ready made soup.
 This swap is another win for a budget friendly, highly nutritious choice that also saves some pennies.

-10. Wooden cotton buds
+10. Paper cotton buds

 11. Freezer and convenience food